 Do not eat or drink anything after midnight the day of your exam until you are told to do so after your exam.
 You may take your daily medicines as prescribed with small sips of water.
-If you haven’t been able to have a bowel movement or to finish the prep kit, call the VC office to ask if the exam can still be performed or if we need to set up for a later date.
+If you haven’t been able to have a bowel movement or to finish the prep kit, please call the VC office to ask if the exam can still be performed or if we need to reschedule the exam for a later date.

-You do not need to have someone drive you to and from the VC exam.
-You are not given any medicine that will make you sleepy.
-If you need a standard colonoscopy the same day, you will need to arrange for someone to drive you for that test.
+You do not need to have a family member or friend drive you to and from the VC exam, as you are not given any medicine that will make you sleepy.
+If you need a standard colonoscopy the same day, then you will need to arrange for someone to drive you for that test.

 During the Exam

-The VC exam takes about 30 minutes or less.
+The VC exam most often takes 30 minutes or less to do.
 Allow up to 50 minutes to change your clothes and talk with the CT technologist (tech).
 You do not need pain or sedation medicine or an IV for this exam.
-You will change into a hospital gown and then go to a CT exam room.
-Staff will help you lie down on the exam table.
+You are asked to change into a hospital gown and then taken to a CT exam room where you lie on the CT exam table.

-A small tube is gently placed a very short distance into your rectum.
+A small tube is gently placed a very short distance into your rectum (this feels like having a digital rectal exam).
 Carbon dioxide will be placed slowly into your colon.
-The exam should not be painful, though you may have some belly fullness, discomfort, or cramping.
+The exam should not be painful, though you may have some abdominal fullness, discomfort, or cramping during the exam.
 You may feel the urge to have a bowel movement.
 These feelings should go away as soon as the exam is over.

-Pictures are taken while you are lying on your back and then on your stomach.
-If you are unable to lie on your stomach, we can take pictures while lying on your side.
+Pictures are taken of your abdomen and pelvis while you are lying on your back and then on your stomach.
 You are asked to hold your breath for about 10 seconds while the CT scanner takes pictures.